rubemz/rainman/README.md

   # Register Domain.destroy as a public method; Alias Domain.delete to it
   define_action :destroy, :alias => :delete

+  # Register Domain.cancel as a public method; it delegates to a handler's
+  # :cancel_account method.
+  define_action :cancel, :delegate_to => :cancel_account

   # Register Domain.namservers.list as a public method
   namespace :nameservers do
     define_action :list